 There are 13 four-week rotations per year as outlined below.
 Rotation descriptions and electives are listed below as well.
-There are no rotations that require "long or overnight call."
-All shifts for all rotations are 12 hours or less in length for all PG years.
+There are no rotations that require "overnight call."
+Most shifts for all rotations are 12 hours or less in length for all PG years.

 *Subspecialties are Endocrinology, Gastroenterology, Hematology, Oncology, Infectious Disease, Nephrology, Neurology and Rheumatology